By Brandon Stone

 “Our colleagues care very deeply about the students, and we all have to work together for students to be successful,” Chris Collins, associate director of financial aid and scholarships at San Diego State said.
 “If we don’t work together, something is going to fall apart and that won’t be very helpful to the student’s advantage.”

 Loans are hurting in both the private and public sector.
 Due to the credit crunch, banks can’t loan out money they don’t have.
 Since private institutions claim from several different banks to make up the sum of their loan, it makes it even harder for a student’s application to be accepted unless they have credit history or a co-signer.
+Many students wonder how to get short term loans if they cannot get accepted through the school.

 Hughes receives a private loan from the Scholarship Foundation of Santa Barbara worth $1,300 a year.
 Hughes’ debt may not seem like much now, but her future aspirations will raise the bar.